Irena Sendler Biography

 The children Irena saved during the war continued to call and visit her until the end of her life.

-Note: If you enjoyed this snapshot biography of Irena Sendler, please consider supporting Historical Snapshots with a donation.
-To donate, please visit our Patreon page at https://www.patreon.com/historicalsnapshots.
-Your support is much appreciated .
+- If you enjoyed this short biography of Irena Sendler, please consider supporting Historical Snapshots with a donation.
+Visit our Patreon page to donate.
+Your support is much appreciated.